mdahaduzzaman/alasatizah/readme.md

 # Alasatizah

-Alasatizah is a Django-based web application built for connecting **Organizations** with verified **Hafeez** across Bangladesh.
-It’s a secure, scalable platform that allows Hafeez to register, manage their profiles, and receive job opportunities from Organizations.
+Alasatizah is a Django-based web application built for connecting **Organizations** with verified **Ustaz** across Bangladesh.
+It’s a secure, scalable platform that allows Ustaz to register, manage their profiles, and receive job opportunities from Organizations.
 Styled using **Tailwind CSS** for a clean and modern UI.

 ## Features

-- 🔐 Secure registration and authentication for Hafeez and Organizations
+- 🔐 Secure registration and authentication for Ustaz and Organizations
-- 📄 Profile management and verification system for Hafeez
+- 📄 Profile management and verification system for Ustaz
-- 🏢 Organization dashboard to post, manage, and hire Hafeez
+- 🏢 Organization dashboard to post, manage, and hire Ustaz
 - 🔎 Advanced search and filtering options
 - 📩 Messaging or contact system between both parties
 - 🎨 Fully responsive UI using Tailwind CSS